Berridge Hotel: History

 John C. Berridge was born in Flint in 1879 to Walter Berridge, who owned a local store dealing in groceries, drugs, and meats.
 John attended the Detroit College of Medicine, graduating in 1900, and went on to become a pharmacist.
 He returned to Flint in 1908 and became a partner in the Flint Drug Company, eventually becoming sole owner of the company.

 Flint at the beginning of the twentieth century was experiencing explosive growth tied to the growth of the automotive industry.
 The city's population increased from under 40,000 in 1910 to over 150,000 in 1930.
 This increase in population severely crimped the housing supply in the area, particularly for auto workers newly arrived in town.
 Berridge first entered the real estate market in 1919, when he purchased and moved into the Tinlinn Apartments, an upscale apartment building on Garland Street.
 In 1926, he hired contractor John A. Pearl of Detroit to construct a large hotel/apartment building on the lot next door to the Tinlinn.

 The Berridge Hotel opened in 1928 as a lower-end residence hotel, offering reasonable weekly rates; it was likely marketed toward newcomers to town.
 Berridge operated the hotel until 1938, when Citizens Bank foreclosed on both it and the Tinlinn.
 C.J.
 Buehlmann, manager of Flint's Capital Hotel, purchased the hotel and ran it until his death in 1957, after which it was run by his wife and daughter.
 After the Buehlmanns, a series of reality companies operated the hotel until 1980, when Mr. and Mrs. Walter Drawl purchased the hotel.
-The Drawls ran it until 2006, with ling haul truck drivers forming much of their clientele.
+The Drawls ran it until 2006, with long haul truck drivers forming much of their clientele.

 The hotel was purchased by the Genesee County Land Bank in 2006.
 After a $6 million renovation that converted it into 17 loft apartments, the building reopened as the Berridge Place in 2008.